The 3tards: Disbandment

 In June of 2013, the 3tards appeared at the Bovine Sex Club to play music from their third and final album 333: Halfway To Hell.
 The 3tards then decided to break up.
 They performed their final show on July 18 at the Kathedral in Toronto, where Romanelli introduced his new band, the Terrorchargers.
 Fox began playing bass for Toronto pop rock band Crush Luther.
 Eric Carr started his own band with Gymbo Jak (of the Dayglo Abortions) call Grey Bush.

 Critical response

-The 3tards' music shows influences from Frank Zappa and has been compared to The Dead Milkmen and Forgotten Rebels, that is, punk with some metal, but with crude, repetitive lyrical themes.
+The 3tards' music shows has been compared to The Dead Milkmen and Forgotten Rebels, that is, punk with some metal, but with crude, repetitive lyrical themes.
 Their comedy style has been compared to Chevy Chase.
 The anarcho-punk zine Slug and Lettuce referred to Crystal Balls as "the worst record ever" and of the band said "They thank their wives.
 For all that is sacred in this world, I hope these knobs do not breed."